 - History.
 Prenatal ultrasonography examination findings are often normal, although the polyhydramnios or intraabdominal cysts may suggest an imperforate anus with associated hydrocolpos or hydronephrosis.

 - Physical exam.
 Newborns with imperforate anus are usually identified upon the first physical examination; malformations in newborns that are missed upon initial examination are often discovered within 24 hours when the newborn is observed to have distention and has failed to pass meconium and a more thorough examination is performed.

 - Fluid volume deficit related to excessive loss through vomiting.

 - Impaired skin integrity related to the colostomy.

 - Risk for infection related to surgical procedures.

 The major nursing care planning goals for patients with imperforate anus:

-- Maintaining adequate hydration with moist mucous membranes, skin turgor and capillary refill good.
+- Maintaining adequate hydration with moist mucous membranes, good skin turgor, and adequate capillary refill.

 - Maintaining stable vital signs.

 - Achieving dry and damage-free skin around the colostomy.

 Nursing interventions for a child with imperforate anus are: